Ways to Support Development Before, During and After Pregnancy

 - Omega-3: Omega-3 is a type of fat that is found naturally in many kinds of fish and is important for your baby’s brain development both before and after birth.
 The recommended daily allowance is 1,000-2,000 mg a day, which is the equivalent of two to three ounces of fish or two tablespoons of flax seeds.
 Tossing chia seeds in your smoothie or cooking with flax seed oil are easy ways to work these into your diet.

 While You’re Pregnant

-Did you know that 70 percent of the new tissues in your baby are fat-based?
-That’s why 25 to 35 percent of your calories during pregnancy should come from healthy fats.
-This doesn’t mean you should load up on ice cream and milk shakes.
+Did you know that 70% of the new tissues in your baby are fat-based?
+That’s why 25% to 35% of your calories during pregnancy should come from healthy fats.
+This doesn’t mean you should load up on ice cream and milkshakes.
 You need the right balance of saturated fats (meat, beans, milk, dairy) and unsaturated fats (walnuts, flaxseed, salmon).
-Additionally, while the link between preservatives and artificial food coloring commonly found in packaged foods and attention deficit hyperactivity disorder (ADHD) is controversial, these additives have no nutritional value for you or your baby.
+Additionally, while the link between common preservatives and artificial food coloring to attention deficit hyperactivity disorder (ADHD) has not been conclusively proven, these additives have no nutritional value for you or your baby.
 It’s best to stick to fresh foods.